openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-technology.rst

 Why (trial) Pulsar?
 ~~~~~~~~~~~~~~~~~~~

 Pulsar and Kafka were both in very close running in our initial assessment.
-In writing code to work with kafka and examanining its client interface, we saw the lack of a synchronous interface for writing data to be problemating.
-It meant we would have to write more complex code in order to gauranteed that messages were persisted and make use of callbacks to respond to errors.
+In writing code to work with Kafka and examining its client interface, we saw the lack of a synchronous interface for writing data to be problematic.
+It meant we would have to write more complex code in order to guarantee that messages were persisted and make use of callbacks to respond to errors.
 Pulsar on the other hand provides both an async and synchronous message sending interface.
-The synchronous interface makes it a lot easier to write code when you need to ensure that database comitting and message sending happen atomically.
+The synchronous interface makes it a lot easier to write code when you need to ensure that database committing and message sending happen atomically.

-In trialing Kafka we saw that some of our initial assumptions about the ease of operating Kafka in AWS due to the availablity of MSK(Managed Streamking Kafka) were not as adventageous as we expected.
-While MSK solves the issue of deploying the broker, Kafka has enough add-ons(schema mangement, partition-management tool) that we don't actually reduce operational burden by having Kafka as a managed service compared to Pulsar.
+In trialing Kafka we saw that some of our initial assumptions about the ease of operating Kafka in AWS due to the availability of MSK (Managed Streaming Kafka) were not as advantageous as we expected.
+While MSK solves the issue of deploying the broker, Kafka has enough add-ons (schema management, partition-management tool) that we don't actually reduce operational burden by having Kafka as a managed service compared to Pulsar.

 Why (trial) Kafka?
 ~~~~~~~~~~~~~~~~~~